eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_groups.rst

 Creating objects
 ================

-*libpniio* provides some convenience approaches for creating objects.
+*libpninexus* provides some convenience approaches for creating objects.
 This incudes

 * group (base class) creation
 * field (dataset) creation.

-*libpniio* provides no special means to handle attributes, instead use the facilities provided by *h5cpp*.
+*libpninexus* provides no special means to handle attributes, instead use the facilities provided by *h5cpp*.

 Creating base classes